Choupatate/CAA-RSS/README.md

 # CAA-RSS: Automated Daily Check for CAA Luxembourg Updates

-This project automates the process of checking for new updates on the [CAA Luxembourg website](https://www.caa.lu/fr/actualites) and notifies you of any changes.
+This project automates the process of checking for new updates on the [CAA Luxembourg website](https://www.caa.lu/fr/actualites).
+The script runs daily via GitHub Actions and logs any new entries in the "Actualités" section.

 ---